panacotar/blog/_posts/2024-01-08-from-SQL-injection-to-remote-code-execution.md

 SQL injection opens the way to data manipulation and theft, but I recently discovered that it can be an attack vector enabling **remote code execution** (RCE).
 This highly critical vulnerability gives the attacker access to the entire target machine.

-There are more variants of how to escalate the attack in different Database Management Systems (DBMS) and platforms.
+There are multiple variants of how to escalate the attack depending on which Database Management Systems (DBMS) and OS the target uses.
 For this article, I'll show how an attacker might do it in an application having Microsoft SQL Server as DBMS and running on a Windows machine.

 ### SQLi
 SQL injection (SQLi) is a common web security vulnerability.
 It allows an attacker to tamper with the SQL statement an application makes to the database.